Newzoo: Global game market will shrink in 2021 for first time in many years

 For the first time in many years, the global video game industry is forecast to shrink slightly in 2021, according to a new report from game and esports data firm Newzoo.

 It’s kind of a “sky is falling” moment that isn’t exactly something to panic about.
 The game industry is still on track to surpass $200 billion by 2023, according to Newzoo.
-But it is the first time since Newzoo started tracking numbers in 2012 that the game industry will contract.
+But this is the first time since Newzoo started tracking numbers in 2012 that the game industry will contract.
 The market is expected to hit $175.8 billion in 2021, down 1.1% from $177.8 billion in 2020, Newzoo games market lead Tom Wijman said in an interview with GamesBeat.

-It’s a small decline, but the game industry had a booming year in 2020, and Newzoo believes it will be hard to beat last year’s numbers because of a confluence of different forces, such as the ongoing semiconductor chip shortage and Apple’s push to prioritize privacy over targeting advertising.
-Overall, he said there isn’t cause for concern about the game industry’s long-term prospects.
-Figuring out the growth opportunity is what we discussed a lot at our recent GamesBeat Summit 2021 event.
+It’s a small decline, but the game industry had a booming year in 2020, and Newzoo believes it will be hard to beat last year’s numbers because of a confluence of forces, such as the ongoing semiconductor chip shortage and Apple’s push to prioritize privacy over targeted advertising.
+He said overall there isn’t cause for concern about the game industry’s long-term prospects.
+Figuring out the growth opportunity was a big discussion topic at our recent GamesBeat Summit 2021 event.

 “It is unique, at least in our history, that we project the declining markets for this year,” Wijman said.
 “While we say the forecast is for the market to decline this year, in the long term, or over more than a few years, there is still very healthy growth for the market.
 And this year is basically the year where we slightly correct for what was a crazy 2020 for the games market.”